PepijnLinden/YogaWebsite/wordpress/wp-content/plugins/use-any-font/readme.txt

 <a href="https://themify.me/member/aff/go/dnesscarkey/?cr=aHR0cHM6Ly90aGVtaWZ5Lm1lL2J1aWxkZXI=" target="_blank">Themify Builder</a>, and any visual builder using the class.
 * Custom fonts uploaded can be directly used from Theme options panel for major themeforest themes like <a href="https://goo.gl/Oy6tvt" target="_blank">Avada, X Theme, Salient, Oshine, KLEO, ShopKeeper, SimpleMag, Porto and many more (540+).
 Check out full list here.</a>
 * Supports font format including ttf, otf, woff.
 The required fonts are converted automatically.
-* Accepts custom font file upto 15 MB.
+* Accepts custom font file upto 25 MB.
 * Embed fonts using @font-face css.
-SEO friendly and quick loading.
+SEO friendly and quick loading due to woff2 compression.
 * Multiple custom fonts can be used.
 * Faster load time as your custom fonts are stored on your own server.
+* Supports font assign based on language for WPML and Polylang multi language plugin.

 <strong>Support</strong>